GET STARTED IN MOTORSPORT

 Once you start karting you have to race on novice plates for 6 races.
 For each of these race meetings you would have to start at the back of each heat.
 On the grids for the final, the novice plates do not count and you can start where your points collected from the heats let you.
-Once you have collected your 6 signatures you can upgrade to a full national B licence grade.
-To be eligible to apply for a National A licence you must continue to race a further 6 races still collecting signatures.
-Once the signatures have been collected you can apply for a National A licence which will allow you to race at National Level.
-The same goes for getting more signatures to upgrade from a National A licence to an International B.
+Once you have collected your 6 signatures you can upgrade to the next licence grade.
+To be eligible to apply for another licence grade you must continue to race - a further 6 races - still collecting signatures.
+Once the signatures have been collected you can apply for a National licence which will allow you to race at National Level.
+The same goes for getting more signatures to upgrade from a National licence to an International.

 Race meetings that are run throughout the UK have a permit grade - this means for a driver to enter they must have a licence of a certain grade.Everyone’s local clubs run their own championships.
 Each club will have their own website with all the details of the dates they are run.
 The club championships will be run on a certain weekend of each month.
 This is to allow competitors to compete in more than one club championship at the same time.